Decentralized Asset Custody Scheme with Security against Rational Adversary: Constructions of Group Assignment Schemes

-In this section, we propose three types of group assignments and analyze the performance of resultant custody schemes.
+In this section, we propose three types of group assignment schemes and analyze the performance of resultant custody schemes.
 We also provide empirical analysis of these schemes with concrete numbers for a better understanding.
+We leave another type of group assignment scheme to Appendix~\ref{app:multi-layer-sharding-design}.